Daniel-Pivonka/FaultInjector/README.md

 ##### Deterministic Mode
 - Deterministic mode requires the file path of the desired deterministic run to be passed in as a parameter
-- Run it with the following syntax: `./FaultInjector.py -d [filepath]`
+- Run it with the following syntax: `./FaultInjector.py -d [Filepath]`

 ---